 Monitor serum uric acid levels periodically if symptoms of hyperuricemia occur.

-May cause ↓ hemoglobin and leukocytes and ↑ platelet count.
+May ↓ hemoglobin and leukocytes and ↑ platelet count.

 Advise patient that this medication should be used in conjunction with diet restrictions (fat, cholesterol, carbohydrates, alcohol), exercise, and cessation of smoking.

-Advise patient to notify health care professional if signs and symptoms of hyperuricemia (severe foot pain especially in the toe joint, tender joints, warm joints, joint redness, swelling) occur.
+Advise patient to notify health care professional if signs and symptoms of hyperuricemia (severe foot pain, especially in the toe; tender, warm, red, or swollen joint) occur.

-Advise patient to rest at the first sign of tendinitis (pain, swelling, tears, inflammation of tendons including arm, shoulder, back of the ankle) or tendon rupture (hear or feel a snap or pop in a tendon area, bruising right after an injury in a tendon area, unable to move affected area or put weight on affected area), stop medication, and contact health care professional if tendinitis or tendon rupture symptoms occur.
+Advise patient to rest at the first sign of tendinitis (pain; swelling; tears; inflammation of tendons, including arm, shoulder, or back of ankle) or tendon rupture (hear or feel a snap or pop in a tendon area, bruising right after an injury in a tendon area, unable to move affected area or put weight on affected area), stop medication, and contact health care professional if tendinitis or tendon rupture symptoms occur.

 Instruct patient to notify health care professional of all Rx or OTC medications, vitamins, or herbal products being taken and consult health care professional before taking any new medications.

-Rep: Advise females of reproductive potential to notify health care professional if pregnancy is planned or suspected or if breastfeeding.
-Bempedoic acid should be discontinued during pregnancy and lactation.
+Rep: May cause fetal harm.
+Advise women of reproductive potential to notify health care professional if pregnancy is planned or suspected and to avoid use during breastfeeding.